Uber and Lyft Rideshare

 Once we know your total losses, we can determine the fair value of your accident and related damages.
 The rideshare company’s insurance company may reach out to you and offer a quick settlement which may seem appealing at first, only for you to later find it barely covers your medical expenses.

-Who Pays the Settlement in Ridesharing Accidents?
+Who Pays the Settlement in a Greenville Rideshare Accident?

 Our Client Bill of Rights offers a 30-day unconditional satisfaction guarantee —no costs and no fees.
 We serve our Greenville clients in all areas of personal injury, including auto and motorcycle accidents, truck accidents, and boating accidents.